kirbyt/site-www-thecave-com/_posts/2014-10-13-iphone-6-plus-is-too-big-for-me-but-i-bought-it-anyways.markdown

 There are a few reasons I changed my mind.
 First and foremost, I could not justify upgrading from the iPhone 5 to iPhone 6.
 It's just a hardware upgrade, and I'm very happy with my iPhone 5.
 Sure, it would be nice having a device with TouchID but that's not a must have feature for me.
 And a better camera would also be nice, but again it's not totally necessary for me.

 I actually started the process of ordering the iPhone 6 on two separate occasions this past week, and each time I stopped before completing the order.
-There simply were good reasons for me to upgrade my phone other than to keep the end date for my 2-year contract with Verizon in the month of October.
+There simply weren't any good reasons for me to upgrade my phone other than to keep the end date for my 2-year contract with Verizon in the month of October.
 But the same is not true for the iPhone 6 Plus.

 ## Different Size Classes